More iPhone order cuts and Trump tariffs threaten Apple’s holiday season

 Apple may be using higher pricing to thin the herds of customers at its retail stores, which were originally designed as boutiques.
 Rather than following its past annual strategy of offering new and improved products at last year’s prices, Apple this year offered its latest Series 4 Watches, iPad Pros, iPhones, and “entry-level” Macs at premiums, in some cases keeping aging models around at their prior prices.
 The company then announced that it would no longer disclose unit sales for its products, leading investors to conclude that it expected those numbers to fall.

 Losing $200 million in market capitalization after that announcement might have shifted the perspectives of even the most stubborn Apple executives.
-We’ll have to see whether the company adjusts its strategy, or whether we’re at the start of an era where Microsoft once again leads the technology industry in mindshare.
+We’ll have to see whether the company adjusts its strategy or whether we’re at the start of an era in which Microsoft once again leads the technology industry in mindshare.